More and more dog owners are considering duck for dogs as a protein variation and as a solution to common food allergies.

 Why offer duck for dogs?

-Duck meat is a rich source of trace minerals like selenium, zinc, copper, and iron.
+Duck meat, such as our duck feet for dogs, is a rich source of trace minerals like selenium, zinc, copper, and iron.
 These help boost the immune system, support the thyroid, promote red blood cell health and keep energy levels balanced.
 Vitamin B3 (niacin) and many other B vitamins support cardiovascular health and contribute to skin and coat health.
 Duck meat also contains Omega 3 and Omega 6 for antioxidant protection against free radicals and vitamin A to support eye health.

 Duck for dogs with allergies…